cthompto/Landmarks/README.md

 Find out more [about my work](https://www.chelsea.technology).

+To view the live site next to the code, click the "Show" dropdown on the top left of the page and select "Next to The Code".

 ## Site Guide
 Below is a breakdown of the projects files and their purpose.